rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Overview and Shortcuts](#overview-shortcuts)

-<span class="padded-dropcap">H</span>umans generally desire to be content and feel well, to live long and healthily, and to experience fulfillment.
-Accomplishing these ideals depends on many things, including but not limited to freedom from physical and psychological afflictions, supportive social environments, and healthy lifestyle practices.
+<span class="padded-dropcap">H</span>umans generally seek states of contentedness, and want to feel well, to live long and healthily, and to experience fulfillment.
+The realization of these things often requires many conditions to be met, including, but not limited to, freedom from certain physical and psychological afflictions, supportive social environments, and healthy lifestyle practices.

 <!-- Genetics of Wellbeing and Its Components Satisfaction with Life, Happiness, and Quality of Life: A Review and Meta-analysis
 of Heritability Studies -->